IBS Irritable Bowel Syndrome

 - Overactivity of the nerves or muscles of the gut.
 It is not known why this may occur.
-It may have something to do with overactivity of messages sent from the brain to the gut.
+It may have something to do with overactivity of messages sent from the nervous system to the gut.
 Stress or emotional upset may play a role.
 About half of people with IBS can relate the start of symptoms to a stressful event in their lives.
-Symptoms tend to become worse during times of stress or anxiety.
+Symptoms tend to become worse during times of stress, depression and anxiety.

 - Intolerance to certain foods may play a part in some cases.
 However, this is thought to be only in a small number of cases.

 - Infection and germs (bacteria) in the gut.
 IBS is not caused by an ongoing gut infection.
 However, in some cases, the onset of symptoms seems to follow a bout of a gut infection with diarrhoea and being sick (vomiting), called gastroenteritis.
 So, perhaps a virus or other germ may sensitise or trigger the gut in some way to cause persisting symptoms of IBS.

 - Oversensitivity to pain.
 People with IBS feel more pain when their gut is expanded (dilated) than those without IBS.
 They may have a lower threshold for experiencing pain from the gut.

 - In recent years there has been increasing interest in the links between the gut microbiome, the brain and IBS.
 The microbiome is the combination of bugs (eg, bacteria and viruses) that are found in the gut.
 Patients with IBS have a different microbiome pattern to those without IBS.
 The connections between the gut and the brain are known as the 'gut-brain axis' and it is this link which has led to the use of psychological therapies sometimes being used to treat IBS.